WSOP Player of the Year 2026: Live Leaderboard & Race

 The Dark Horses

-Watch the mixed-game grinders and the high roller regulars who have barely posted a score yet.
-With the $250K Super High Roller, two $100K events, and the Poker Players Championship still to come, a quiet pro can surge into the top 10 in a single week.
+Watch the mixed-game grinders and the high roller regulars.
+Yuri Dzivielevski showed how fast they can strike, winning the $100,000 High Roller for $2.8 million to rocket into the top 10 – a six-time bracelet winner who can final-table almost any format.
+Keep an eye on bracelet winners like Calvin Anderson and Stephen Hubbard too, both already inside the top 10.
+With the $250K Super High Roller, another $100K event, and the Poker Players Championship still to come, any of these specialists can surge in a single week.
 The leaderboard you see today is a starting grid, not a finish line.

 The Bracelet Chase Inside the POY Race